fernandoval/Springy/documentation/en/Views.md

 ## Using Templates

-Once you have created you template file, you will need a [controller](/documentation/en/Controllers.md) to print its content.
+Once you have created your template file, you will need a [controller](/documentation/en/Controllers.md) to print its content.
 All you need is create a FW\\[Template](/documentation/en/library/Template.md) object and use its methods.

 Sample how to use a template view:
 ```php